fourieraudio/docs/manual/appendix/troubleshooting.md

 with your network: check the various devices and cabling are not damaged / cut / eaten by a rat, and that the network settings on the switches have been configured correctly.

+### Temperature Issues

+**Temperature unusually high?** First check that the front and side ventilation openings are unobstructed.
+For guidance on checking rack airflow and cleaning the cooling assembly, see [Reducing Temperature](../transform.engine/reducing-temperature.md).

 ### Common Dante Issues

 **Devices appearing as red in 'Device Info'?** Check devices are in the same subnet as your system.